roman-milk/roman-milk.github.io/mrs-jizm.md

  Peter grinned evilly.
 "My turn now," he said, stroking his length slowly with his fist.
 "Get on it," he instructed Robyn after he sat on the chair.
 "Stir that porridge with my big spoon."

  That Robyn would even contemplate fucking that man, after the fuss she'd made over condoms earlier, never mind him being a disgusting specimen, came as a shock.
 To see her clambering eagerly onto his lap, her legs either side of his skinny, pale shanks was overwhelming.
-Report_Story #3